 If we remove those two days from our spending calculations, our daily outlay on food and drink was actually $34.71.
 This is pretty similar to our $33.29 daily spending on food in Peru, for example (see our full Peru cost breakdown here).

 Living costs in Patagonia are generally higher than Peru.
-But we kept our food costs down by preparing a lot of our own meals, and taking our own food on treks.
+But we kept our Patagonia trip cost for food lower by preparing a lot of our own meals, and taking our own food on treks.

 Cost of eating out in Patagonia